France at the 2026 World Cup

 Story

 Mbappé is the franchise.
 At 27 he is entering the prime of his career, Real Madrid's talisman after the move from PSG, and arguably the highest-ceiling attacker in the world.
 Around him Deschamps has rebuilt a generation: William Saliba and Dayot Upamecano anchor the center of defense, Aurélien Tchouaméni screens in front, Eduardo Camavinga and Warren Zaïre-Emery handle the box-to-box work.
 The wings belong to Ousmane Dembélé and Bradley Barcola.
-Olivier Giroud, France's all-time top scorer, is in the final months of his national-team career and a likely squad elder rather than starter.
+With Olivier Giroud retired from international football after Euro 2024, the striking role rotates between Marcus Thuram and Randal Kolo Muani.

 The qualifying campaign was clinical — seven wins from eight UEFA matches, only Norway briefly pushed them — and the draw gave France a tough but manageable Group I: Senegal (CAF, 2022 Round of 16), Norway (Erling Haaland's long-awaited World Cup debut) and Iraq.
 Senegal is the danger; Norway is the curiosity; France should win the group on goal difference if nothing else.